Contact

 Biography

-Miriam Golding- Day is a Health and Care Professions Council registered Orthotist/Prosthetist and Research Fellow based within the Centre for Rehabilitation and Ageing Research.
-Currently she is the principal investigator for the OTIS study, a 4 phase mixed methods project exploring the timing of specialist orthotic intervention following stroke.
-She is also PPI co-applicant for the BATH-OUT 2 study and Nottingham site coordinator for the FEMUR 3 study.
+Miriam Golding-Day is a Health and Care Professions Council registered Orthotist/Prosthetist and Research Fellow based within the Centre for Rehabilitation and Ageing Research.
+She is the PPI lead and Nottingham site PI on the BATH-OUT 2 study, Nottingham site coordinator for the FEMUR 3 study and PI for the FEMuR InCLuDe intervention adaptation.

 Research Summary